syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

  _DataGrid with Dynamic Object Binding_

-> Note: Dynamic Object binding in SfDataGrid does not support LiveDataUpdationMode.
+N> Dynamic Object binding in SfDataGrid does not support LiveDataUpdationMode.